gromnitsky/matt-levine/README.md

     $ rm rss.xml
     $ ../matt-levine catchup=1 m=send

-Run this a couple times a week to detect new article & automatically send *only new ones* to Kindle:
+Run this a couple times a week to detect new articles & automatically send *only new ones* to Kindle:

     $ rm rss.xml; ../matt-levine m=send to=fella@example.com